Abhinavvenkatadri/Eye-tracking-GSoC/docs/index.md

 | 2833    | 796              | 1.71cm         | 1.56cm                                    | 1.88cm                                          |
 | 2078    | 786              | 1.22cm         | 1.03cm                                    | 1.38cm                                          |

-These results ara obtained after extracting the output of the penultimate layer of the model(1,4) then applying SVR to find the ground truth.
+These results as mentioned above are obtained after extracting the output of the penultimate layer of the model (1,4) then applying SVR to find the ground truth.

 The CSV files generated for each user which contains their ID , Penultimate Layer Output and the Ground Truth can be [accessed here](https://github.com/Abhinavvenkatadri/Eye-tracking-GSoC/tree/main/Users_MIT)